dlvandenberg/tree-sitter-angular/README.md

 ## Filetype

 By default Angular's template files are marked as HTML.
 In order for this parser to work, it has to be marked as `angular`.
-Currently Neovim does not do that yet, so to tell nvim-treesitter to user tree-sitter-angular, either put
+Currently Neovim does not do that yet, so to automatically set the filetype for Angular components, put:

 ```
 autocmd BufRead,BufEnter *.component.html set filetype=angular
 ```

-in `~/.config/nvim/ftdetect/angular.vim`, or put
+in `~/.config/nvim/ftdetect/angular.vim`.

+Alternatively, you can use `:set filetype=angular` on a given buffer.

 ## Issues